whoozle/kesha-was-niiinja/README.md

 ## About

-First metroidvania game in KESHA universe.
-Control fearless ninja, kill enemies, use abilities and objects.
+Biggest platformer game in KESHA universe.
+Control fearless ninja, kill enemies(lolwut), use abilities(wut) and objects(wuuut).

 ## Palette